 Meta-property externally verified across three regulated domains: the engine knows its lane and refuses to cross into "legal advice."
 Verified on Scenario 1 (legal carve-out), Scenario 6 (HR FMLA/ADA/NLRA), and Scenario 7 (HIPAA Treatment Exception).
 It flagged risks, cited statutes correctly, and pushed for human legal/HR/compliance review without overstepping in every case.

 Do not bluff.
 Do not hide.
 Do not defer when asked directly.
-These four are what we are working on; their status is current as of May 20, 2026.
+These four are what we are working on; their status is current as of June 29, 2026.

 Consensus 92.0% vs. Claude Opus 4.5 best at 94.0% on MedQA N=50.
 Verifier-mesh tuning pass queued.
 Candidate hypotheses on record: adversarial verifier mesh applying stronger safety priors to medical-domain claims; domain-mismatch signal flagging Claude's correct medical answers when other providers diverge; routing weights tuned for general MMLU-Pro distribution rather than medical-domain distribution.
 Position: "we don't know yet, here are the candidate hypotheses."
 External second-eyes reviewer committed to async same-day review when the re-run lands.
 Defensive line for healthcare-payor conversations: "Even with the prior -2pp regression, the verifier mesh still added value here on regulatory interpretation" — Scenario 7 above is the evidence.